adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 In Xcode:
 1. Set the app target (**1**) to **EdgeTutorialAppStart** (if not already).
 2. Choose which destination device (**2**) to run it on (either simulator or physical device.
 In this case it is set to the iPhone 13 Pro simulator).
-3. Click the play button (**3**).
+3. Select the play button (**3**).

 <img src="../Assets/edge-send-event-tutorial/xcode-install-app.png" alt="Creating a new session in Assurance step 1" width="1100"/>

-You should see your application running on the device you selected, with logs being displayed in the debug console in Xcode.
+You should see the application running on the device you selected, with logs being displayed in the debug console in Xcode.

 <img src="../Assets/edge-send-event-tutorial/app-first-launch.png" alt="Creating a new session in Assurance step 1" width="400"/>